seamless-medley/medley/packages/node-medley/README.md

 ## Custom transition point

-`node-medley` automatically analyze tracks to find audio positions in which it should start/stop playing and also the positions/durations the transition between track should occur.
+`node-medley` automatically analyzes track to find audio positions in which it should start/stop playing and also the positions/durations the transition between track should occur.

 but, sometimes this may not be as intended, you can customize that by giving `node-medley` some hints.